Key Takeaways About Medical Marijuana for ADHD

-• ADHD isn’t a qualifying condition in any state, but rules in CA, MA, MD, VA, NY, OK, FL, and Washington D.C. may allow access.
+- ADHD isn’t a qualifying condition in every state, but rules in CA, MA, MD, VA, NY, OK, FL, Washington D.C. and others may allow access.

-Cannabis rules in America are determined by each state’s government, which, for medical cannabis, will create a list of approved medical conditions for which the plant can be used.
+Cannabis rules in America are determined by each state’s government.
+States with legal medical cannabis will create a list of qualifying medical conditions that are permitted to be prescribed medical cannabis.
 These conditions, their symptoms, and medical needs are determined by available research and other factors.

 What are Qualifying Conditions?